bibgetter/bibgetter/README.markdown

 So most likely you want to have something like

-`bibgetter merge --file article.aux --target bibliography.bib`
+`bibgetter pull --file article.aux --target bibliography.bib`

 in your toolchain.